jordanebelanger/UnReSwift/README.md

-# UnReswift
+# UnReSwift

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-While keeping the familiar Store/Dispatch based interface, UnReswift removes reducers altogether and move the act of reducing your Store state to the Action's themselves.
+While keeping the familiar Store/Dispatch based interface, UnReSwift removes reducers altogether and move the act of reducing your Store state to the Action's themselves.
 No more big Switch statements...

 The `Action` Protocol is very simple: